-Figure 4.5 Economic Development Hybrid Model (Contractor)
+Figure 4.5 In-House/Contract Hybrid Model

-Key Elements Description Scope of Service The scope of services identified in Figure 3.1 would be divided between a City department and a new City-owned corporation as follows: City Department staff in the City would undertake research and data analysis to produce economic reports the Department would be the primary point of contact for new and prospective businesses on City policies, processes and requirements staff would initiate and liaise with other departments on the development of policies and programs to promote business and economic development staff would manage all service contracts with external economic development and tourism agencies Contract Organization Council would assign to the contractor responsibility for leading the development, through an inclusive process, of a new Nanaimo economic development strategy the contractor would convene forums, as necessary, for collaboration and priority-setting
+Key Elements Description Scope of Service The scope of services identified in Figure 3.1 would be divided between a City department and an independent contract organization, as follows: City Department staff in the City would undertake research and data analysis to produce economic reports the Department would be the primary point of contact for new and prospective businesses on City policies, processes and requirements

-Key Elements Description the contractor would undertake targeted marketing and promotion efforts to attract business; the contractor would be the "brand" for Nanaimo the contractor would oversee an investment fund established by the City Service Funding City Council would provide core funding for the Department to provide its limited scope of services.
+Key Elements Description staff would initiate and liaise with other departments on the development of policies and programs to promote business and economic development staff would manage all service contracts with external economic development and tourism agencies Contract Organization Council would assign to the independent contractor responsibility for leading the development, through an inclusive process, of a new Nanaimo Economic Development Strategy, and for implementing and maintaining the Strategy the contractor would convene forums, as necessary, for collaboration and priority-setting the contractor would undertake targeted marketing and promotion efforts to attract business; the contractor would be the "brand" for Nanaimo the contractor could oversee an investment fund established by the City, should such a fund be desired Service Funding City Council would provide core funding for the Department to provide its limited scope of services.
 Council would also provide core funding through a five-year contract for the contractor to provide the full scope of services.
 The contractor would be expected to raise additional funds from government, foundations, and the private sector for key initiatives.
 Service Governance Council would be the governing body for the entire function.
 Accountability to Council for the contacted-out services would be provided through the terms of the contract, which would include the requirement for quarterly performance reports.
 Staff The City would provide staff for the in-house functions.
 A total of two (2) FTEs could be required for these responsibilities.
 The contractor would provide staff to meet the assigned responsibilities.
 It is expected that three (3) FTEs would be needed to begin.
 Staff from the two service bodies would need to liaise regularly.
 Location City staff would be located within City Hall; the contract organization would have its own location outside of City Hall.